Chunky Panday: 2003–present: Return to Bollywood

 Between the years of 2006 to 2010, Panday would star in small comedic roles, settling into a reputation of being comic relief.
-The role that earned him the most success was playing the character of Indo-Italian "Aakhiri Pasta" in the 2010 comedy hit Housefull.
+The role that earned him the most success was playing the character of Indo-Italian "Aakhri Pasta" in the 2010 comedy hit Housefull.
 His catchphrase from the movie that is often quoted is an accented "I'm-a joking!"
 His role was so memorable that he reprised the role in the sequels Housefull 2 in 2012, Housefull 3 in 2016, Housefull 4 in 2019 and Housefull 5 in 2025.

 In regards to his film selection since returning to acting in Bollywood, Panday has stated that he prefers not to play a hero nowadays because there is less pressure on him if the film fails and it's much more fun playing interesting characters and showing his range.

 While Panday's second stint in Bollywood has mainly consisted of starring as a character actor, he doesn't want to be pigeonholed into only doing comic roles.
 "I don't think I am restricting myself to doing only comedy.
 I am hoping that someone offers me something else.
 It requires a lot of guts for someone to cast me in something else.
 I am just hoping that someone sees something else in me other than comedy."

 This hope was realised with Panday starring as villains in the films Begum Jaan, Prassthanam, Saaho, Sardar and web series Abhay.